canterbury hair and scalp clinic endoscope

 The Cortex

-Hair is a protein made up of amino acids, that’s why it’s important to make sure you are eating enough protein for optimal hair health and it’s better digested earlier in the day.
+Hair is a protein made up of amino acids, that’s why it’s important to make sure you are eating enough protein for optimal hair health and it’s better digested earlier in the day especially as we age.

 The Cuticle